StevenBlack/vocab/million-dollar-words.md

 ### soporific
-Something that produces sleep is a soporific.
+Inducing sleep.
 It can be used as a noun or an adjective.
-A sleeping pill is a soporific.
-A geography lecture may be soporific.
-(See also saporific, which has an entirely different meaning.)

 ### Sorites Paradox